-Indian stock market is all set to grow nearly three times by 2022 because of the developments in the financial market.
-Demat account for NRIs provides an opportunity for NRIs to invest in bonds, IPOs and shares of the Indian stock market.
+Indian stock market is all set to grow nearly three times by 2022 because of the financial market developments.
+Demat account for NRIs provides an opportunity for NRIs to invest in bonds, IPOs, and shares of the Indian stock market.

-Demat account ensures that the shares and securities are held in the electronic form and can be operated from anywhere across the world.
+Demat accounts ensure that the shares and securities are held in electronic form and operated from anywhere across the world.
 It also ensures that there is no requirement for physical documents.
 An NRI should know certain facts before investing in the Indian stock market.

 Close Current Demat Account

-If an NRI wants to invest in the equity market of India then he has to follow the RBI norms.
+If an NRI wants to invest in India’s equity market, he has to follow the RBI norms.
 As per the norms, an NRI cannot purchase or buy equities from the Indian stock market through his existing demat account.
-To put it another way, NRI must close his existing demat account which he had opened before acquiring NRI status.
+To put it another way, NRI must close his existing demat account, which he had opened before acquiring NRI status.

-The holdings in the old demat account of an NRI shall be transferred to Non-Resident Ordinary (NRO) demat account.
-With NRO account, NRIs can manage their earnings like dividend, pension or rent earned in India.
-Non-Resident External (NRE) account is bank account in which the NRI can deposit income from sources outside India and they can be converted from foreign currency to Indian currency.
+The holdings in the old demat account of an NRI shall be transferred to a Non-Resident Ordinary (NRO) demat account.
+NRIs can manage their earnings like dividends, pension, or rent earned in India with an NRO account.
+Non-Resident External (NRE) account is a bank account in which the NRI can deposit income from sources outside India.
+It can be converted from foreign currency to Indian currency.

 Opening the Portfolio Investment Scheme (PINS) Account

-Portfolio Investment Scheme account can be said to be demat account for NRI.
+The Portfolio Investment Scheme account can be said to be a demat account for NRI.
 As per the norms of RBI, NRI must keep two different PINS account for repatriable and non-repatriable shares.
-Under the PINS, the money in the NRE account can be used by the NRI to purchase stocks.
+Under the PINS, the NRE account’s money can be used by the NRI to purchase stocks.
 Moreover, the funds shall also be automatically credited to the NRE account for repatriation.
 The funds shall be credited to the NRO account if the NRI wants the shares to be purchased on a non-repatriable basis.
-An NRI can open the PINS account on the basis of his requirement with a depository bank.
-However, if the NRI reacquire the Indian resident status, he must close the PINS account.
+An NRI can open the PINS account based on his requirement with a depository bank.
+However, if the NRI reacquires the Indian resident status, he must close the PINS account.

 Documents Required For Opening PINS Account

-NRI willing to open PINS account at a foreign location must submit documents that are attested by the foreign embassy.
-NRI opening a PINS account when present in India must submit original and copies of the documents that are attested by the bank.
+NRI willing to open a PINS account at a foreign location must submit documents that the foreign embassy attests.
+When present in India, NRI opening a PINS account must submit original and copies of the documents that the bank attests.
 The documents required by the depository are as follows.